 15 Types of Nasi Goreng in Malaysia You Must Try

-Fried Rice or Nasi Goreng in Malaysia is one of the most popular dishes that travelers love to order.
+Fried Rice or Nasi Goreng in Malaysia is one of the most popular dishes that travellers love to order.

-Every Asian country has its version, but Malaysia has more fried rice variations than you can think of.
+Every Asian country has its version, but Malaysia has more fried rice variations than you can think possible.

 You will find the different styles — from spicy to tomato-based, Thai, fusion, and even Nasi Goreng U.S.A. — to try.